 How is HSCADV involved in public policy?

-HSCADV tracks all bills relating to domestic violence in Hawai’i, submits testimonies, and advocates for legislation that protects survivors of domestic violence and their families.
-The 2021 Legislative Session will begin on Wednesday, January 20th and run until Thursday, April 29th.
-Please view the full legislative calendar here and keep an eye out for future updates from the HSCADV.
+HSCADV tracks all bills relating to domestic violence in Hawaiʻi, submits testimonies, and advocates for legislation that protects survivors of domestic violence and their families.
+The 2023 Legislative Session began on Wednesday, January 18th and will run until the end of April.
+Please view the full legislative calendar here and keep an eye out for future updates from HSCADV.

 Check out the following resources to keep up-to-date on legislative issues: